 - i.
 Amortised cost, if the financial asset is held within a business model whose object is to hold financial assets in order to collect contractual cash flows and the contractual terms of the financial asset give rise on specific dates to cash flows that are solely payments of principal and interest on the principal amount outstanding, - ii.
 Fair value through other comprehensive income (FVOCI), if the financial asset is held within a business mode whose objective is achieved by both collecting contractual cash flows and selling financial assets and the contractual terms of the financial asset give rise on specified date to cash flows that are solely payment of principal and interest on the principal amount outstanding.
-Any interest income, impairment losses & reversals and foreign exchange gain or loss is recognised in Profit or loss, - iii.
-Fair value through other comprehensive income, if the financial assets is investment in an equity instrument within the scope of this standard, that is neither held for trading nor contingent consideration recognised by company in a business combination, for which the company make an irrevocable election to present subsequent changes in fair value in other comprehensive income.
-Any dividend is recognised in profit or loss, or iv.
-Fair value through profit or loss (FVTPL)
+Any interest income, impairment wosses and foreign exchange gain or loss is recognised in Profit or loss,

-Page 8 New Delhi
+Page 8